hoshikawa2/Spark-Produce-Stream-DR/README.md

 - The **change_token** saves a file in an **Object Storage** bucket
 - A token named **r1** assigns the principal region
 - A token named r2 assigns the DR region
+- There is a REST Service inside the OCI SDK to obtain the data of the OCI Streaming Service

 ![Check Region](./images/CheckRegion_SaveToken.png)